 Expect to see large schools of barracuda and big-eye trevally invade the water, placing themselves in tornado-like formations.
 Mantas, eagle-rays and whale sharks are also aplenty.

 Sipadan is also renowned for its large population of rare and endangered green and hawksbill turtles, who gather en masse to mate and nest around the island.

 Still today you will find turtles nesting under your beach hut and giant coconut crabs climbing the branches of a coconut palm.
 It is believed that the number of creatures residing in these reefs surpass that of the tropical rainforest.

-In 2005, all hotels and resorts in Sipadan were closed and relocated to neighbouring islands in order to maintain its exceptional marine and terrestrial ecosystems.
+Around 2002, all hotels and resorts in Sipadan were closed and relocated to neighbouring islands in order to maintain its exceptional marine and terrestrial ecosystems.

-Did you know?
 Only 12 operators have been officially allocated Sipadan Permits by the government.
 Find out which: Hotels with Sipadan Permits.

 A 25-minute walk is all that is needed to circle the island on foot.
 There are no restaurants, and visitors usually bring their own food and drinks with them to be consumed at the common area near the front of the jetty.

 Sipadan was declared a bird sanctuary in 1933.
 The dense vegetation on the island supports large flights of Imperial and wood pigeons, swallows, kingfishers, and sea eagles, who often crowd the sky in spectacular swirls.